slsa-framework/slsa/docs/spec/draft/source-requirements.md

 This combination of factors allows attacks where the victim performs a `git clone` operation followed by a `git reset --hard <unreviewed revision id>`.

-#### Mitigation
+#### Mitigations

+##### Informed Review

+The reviewer is able and encouraged to make an informed decision about what they're approving.
+The reviewer MUST be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.

+It is not sufficient to indicate that a file changed without showing the contents.

+##### Use only rebase operations on the protected branch

 Require a squash merge strategy for the protected branch.

-To guarantee that only commits representing reviewed diffs are cloned, the SCP must rebase (or "squash") the reviewed diff into a single new commit (the "squashed" commit) with only a single parent (the revision previously pointed-to by the protected branch).
+To guarantee that only commits representing reviewed diffs are cloned, the SCP MUST rebase (or "squash") the reviewed diff into a single new commit (the "squashed" commit) that has only a single parent (the revision previously pointed-to by the protected branch).
+This is different than a standard merge commit strategy which would cause all the user-contributed commits to become reachable from the protected branch via the second parent.

 It is not acceptable to replay the sequence of commits from the topic branch onto the protected branch.
+The intent is to reduce the accepted changes to the exact diffs that were reviewed.
+Constituent commits of the topic branch may or may not have been reviewed on an individual basis, and should not become reachable from the protected branch.

+### Immutable Change Discussion

+Summary:
+The discussion around a change may often be as important as the change itself.

+Intended for:
+Large organizations, or any where discussion is an important part of the change management process.

+Benefits:
+From any revision, it's possible for future developers to read through the discussion that ultimately produced it.
+This has many educational, forensics, and security auditing benefits.

+Requirements:

+The change management tool SHOULD record a description of the proposed change and all discussions / commentary related to it.

+The change management tool MUST link this discussion to the revision itself.
+This is regularly done via commit metadata.

+All collected content SHOULD be made immutable if the change is accepted.
+It SHOULD NOT be possible to edit the discussion around a revision after it has been accepted.

+### Fast moving repos and "merge trains"

+Large organizations must keep the number of updates to key protected branches under certain limits to allow time for code review to happen.
+For example, if a team tries to merge 60 change requests per hour into the `main` branch, the tip of the `main` branch would only be stable for about 1 minute.
+This would effectively leave only 1 minute for a new diff to be both generated and reviewed before it becomes stale again.

+The normal way to work in this environment is to create a buffer branch called a "train" to collect a certain number of approved changes.
+The tip of this train branch represents a potential future state of the protected branch.
+In this model, the protected branch is updated on a less frequent cadence to point to the tip of the entire train.

+TODO: Explain how attestation claims can be transferred from proposed merge commits to final revisions via a train.